atsaloli/cf3-tutorial/source/320-265-Mustache_Templates_with_Data_Container-exercise.exr.md

 Render a JSON-backed Mustache template

-Make a JSON file
+1. Make a JSON file

-Make a Mustache file

-Render the Mustache file using the data inside the JSON file

    Example:

+     food.json:

-JSON file:  { "food" : "pizza" }
+     { "food" : "pizza" }

+2. Make a Mustache template

+   Example:

+     order.mustache:

-Mustache file:  Waiter, I'd like to order {{food}}
+     Waiter, I'd like to order {{food}}

+3. Write CFEngine policy that will render the Mustache template using the data in the JSON file (hint: see readjson() function)